kdisharoon/vending-machine/README.md

+This is the Vendo-Matic 800 vending machine software, completed as a team for capstone #1 in Tech Elevator.
+It's command-line based and incorporates fundamentals of OOP, file I/O and logging.

 ## Module 1 Capstone - Vending Machine Software

 You've been asked to develop an application for the newest vending machine distributor,